Fail To Stop And Failing To Report An Accident

 - You had no knowledge that an accident had occurred.

-The higher the impact and the more damage caused, the more unlikely it is that the driver might not have known that an accident had happened.
+The higher the impact and the more damage caused, the more unlikely this defence becomes.
+It is increasingly difficult to demonstrate that the driver might not have known that an accident had happened.

 If you need advice about failing to stop / failure to report an accident please click here to ASK US A FREE QUESTION and find out how we can help you.